Hey mommy-to-be, get your Nursery ready before baby arrives. Click here.

 The Dorm Furniture is already in, so what else would you need to buy?

-Most dorm rooms come with the standard dorm furniture pieces - a Twin XL bed and desk.
+Most dorm rooms come with the standard dorm furniture pieces - a Twin XL bed, desk, chair and dresser.
 That is enough to live with but certainly not enough to bring a feeling of home.
 Let's explore what else you would need in this space.

 (We have included third party products with the goal to help you navigate the web easily so you can focus on what matters to you.
 Purchases made through links on this page may earn us a commission.)

 Furniture companies go ga-ga over dorm room furniture right about summer time.
-Funky and fancy compete with contemporary and understated as dormward bound teenagers desperately seek to create their style.
+Funky and fancy compete with contemporary and understated as dorm-ward bound teenagers desperately seek to define their style.

 The eternal question being - "Should I merge in or stand out?"